Dealing with your child's divorceWritten by Greg Smalley

 Be careful with financial assistance

 If your child and grandchildren move into your home, make sure to talk about a time frame.
-The average divorce takes between four and 11 months.
-If a trial is necessary, it can take more than a year.
+Unless there is proof of adultery or abuse, Canadian couples seeking an uncontested divorce must separate for a year before filing an application for a divorce order, then wait several months for a judge to approve the divorce.
+A contested divorce that requires a trial can take much longer.
 If you have other children, think about giving them a gift to limit resentment and favouritism.

 Be a safe place for your grandchildren